zepedaj/soleil/docs/source/content/intro.rst

 Dictionaries with arbitrary keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently, soleil only supports :class:`DictContainer` nodes with string keys that are valid variable names.
-However, arbitrary dictionaries can be built using |dstrings|:
+However, arbitrary dictionaries can be built in two different ways.

+One way is to use |dstrings|:

 .. doctest:: SolConf